 No, I did not travel to the Royal Gorge in 1940.
-But my parents did, along with my maternal grandparents and my American aunts and uncles.
+But my parents did, along with my maternal grandparents and most of my American aunts and uncles.

 This was no doubt my grandfather’s idea, to have a train trip to the Royal Gorge, Yosemite and San Francisco (for the World’s Fair) with his wife and three of his four adult children and their spouses.

 My mother did not enjoy this trip.
 She had a guilty conscience the whole time about leaving her six-month-old baby (me) in the care of a nurse while she went off on vacation, but her father insisted.